TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-2.md

     title: "We could see the impact from each category easily and this drove us towards the matrix in the next part of this series."
     alt: "Previous image deriving the impact from each category: Company Strategy, Bugs/Production problems and Time to Market"
 ---
+> Three series article about how to manage technical debt in a simple and fun way.

+{% include feature_row id="feature-row" %}

 # Recap